atindale/intro_to_flask/readme.md

 ## Overview

 This application started out from the Introduction to Flask tutorial on Tuts+.
 It has been developed further from trying out techiques and technologies.
-Eventually this will morph into a simple one-man-band projessional services business management application.
+Eventually this will morph into a simple one-man-band professional services business management application.

 ## Grabbing this application